mvwater/MountVernonWater/CONTRIBUTING.md

 - Note whether the software terminates gracefully or crashes.
 - Any other information that you think are important.

+If you squish the bug, please reference your commit hash when you close the issue, if possible.
+If not, we should be able to match your bug squashing by your commit emoji :bug: `:bug:`.

 ### Suggesting Enhancements

 This section guides you through submitting an enhancement or a refactoring request.